 One of our goals as an agency is to partner with as many impactful organizations as possible.
 We see a unique opportunity to use our skills in design and development to empower these organizations with the products we build.
 This motivator is why we were thrilled to work with the Cancer Support Community.

 The Cancer Support Community (CSC) is the world’s largest professionally-led nonprofit network of cancer support worldwide.
-They have dedicated themselves to ensuring that all people impacted by cancer are empowered by knowledge, strengthened by action, and sustained by the community.
+They have dedicated themselves to ensuring that all cancer patients are empowered by knowledge, strengthened by action, and sustained by the community.

 In the past, the CSC held in-person meetings for its post-cancer patients.
 Our mission with this project was to help the CSC translate their in-person sessions into a digital experience.
 We wanted CSC to reach a broader community so that they could improve the lives of those impacted by cancer.